Skip to main content

 Average Canadian retirement income

-Updated April 16, 2025
+Updated July 2, 2025

+According to the site, the CPP or QPP, “provides income replacement for those who have worked or been self-employed in Canada”.
+The amount of income you get every month depends on your earnings, contributions to the plan, and your age when you decide to start receiving your retirement benefits.
 You can elect to draw down your pension payments between 60 and 70 years of age.
 Waiting later to start getting your benefits means you’ll get a higher monthly payment.
 If you get your benefits earlier, then your monthly payment will be lower.

-Other possible sources of income include the Guaranteed Income Supplement (GIS), a monthly non-taxable benefit to Old Age Security (OAS) pension for low-income Canadians.
+Other possible sources of income include the Guaranteed Income Supplement (GIS), which is a monthly non-taxable benefit to Old Age Security (OAS) pension for low-income Canadians.
 There is also the Allowance benefit for spouses or common-law partners of a GIS recipient.

 How to figure out retirement spending

-You can create your own retirement budget by looking at your current spending along with spending averages for other Canadian retirees.
-If you aren’t yet retired, use your current spending as a baseline for your retirement budget.
-Common retirement expenses could include increased car insurance, household help, healthcare costs, income taxes, and insurance premiums.
-On the other side, you may not be paying as much money for expenses related to housing (your mortgage might be paid off) or raising children.
+Common retirement expenses could include increased insurance premiums, healthcare costs, household help, and travel/leisure activities.
+On the other hand, you may not be paying as much money for expenses related to housing (your mortgage might be paid off) or raising children.
 So, in some areas, you will see expenses increase, while in others, you may see your expenses decrease.

-If you are not yet retired but want to know what your budget might look like as a retiree, it might be helpful to speak with friends who are retired to see how they are spending money in retirement.
-You might be surprised how much you could spend on your grandchildren, traveling, hobbies, or home improvement projects as your time gets freed up in retirement.
-Finally, if you are concerned about having enough money in retirement, there’s still plenty you can do about getting on track for your retirement planning.
+If you aren’t retired yet but want to know what your budget might look like as a retiree, it might be helpful to speak with friends who are retired to see how they are spending money.
+You might be surprised how much you could spend on your grandchildren, traveling, hobbies, or home improvement projects as your time gets freed up.
+Finally, if you are concerned about having enough money in retirement, there are still things you can do to get on track for your retirement planning.
+The best place to start is figuring out how much you’ll need to retire and what your expected sources of income might be.
+Based on any potential gaps you identify, you can work towards putting together a strong retirement plan.
+That could involve planning around:

 There are many roads to one place, but the key is starting somewhere.
 Do as much research as you can, then take action.
 Don’t let “analysis paralysis” make you put off important decisions about your retirement planning and savings.
 When it comes to investing, time is money.
 The clock is ticking, so it’s best to get started as soon as possible.